top of page

 (with links to videos and scores)

-BASED ON THE MOVEMENT FOUND IN HISTORICAL AND CONTEMPORARY WORKS OF ANIMATION
+BASED ON THE MOVING BODIES IN HISTORICAL AND CONTEMPORARY WORKS OF DIGITAL AND ANALOG ANIMATION

-BASED ON THE MOVEMENT OF WOMEN FROM GLOBAL CINEMA
+BASED ON THE MOVEMENT OF WOMEN ACTORS IN GLOBAL CINEMA

 SCORE